ashsearle/hexmen.com/src/blog/2007/02/16/i-hate-my-macbook-pro/index.md

 My last laptop was a Thinkpad, with a physical volume control; this made it easy to check the volume was off and avoid annoying fellow train-passengers when booting-up the beast.

-In contrast, there's on volume-control on the 'Pro.
+In contrast, there's no volume-control on the 'Pro.
 The volume-level is set using function keys when the machine is already powered-on.
 Fortunately, it remembers the volume-level between reboots.
 Unfortunately, it also remembers whether you had headphones plugged in.
 This is what's really annoying.

 When you turn on the 'Pro, it likes to shout about it: making a long _bonggggg_ noise.
 If you had headphones plugged-in the last time you turned off the laptop, it doesn't make a sound.
 But if you didn't: well, it doesn't matter whether you plug-in headphones before powering-on or not, the 'Pro will use it's internal speakers to make the _bonggg_ noise...
 That's really annoying in so many circumstances (libraries, trains, planes, quiet offices...)